Nicole Lindner, PT, DPT, CSCS

 I have future plans to pursue a Board Certification as a Clinical Specialist in Pediatric Physical Therapy to further enhance my knowledge and experience!

 While I enjoy working with all ages, I love working with the pediatric population.
 Growing up with a sibling with special needs, I learned how much of a positive impact doctors and therapists can have on a child and their entire family.
 Since then, I have always felt passionate about helping children become the strongest they can be, regardless of their ability.
 Some of my specific clinical interests include: pediatric neurological disorders, traumatic brain injury, torticollis, and cerebral palsy.

 Why I became a physical therapist

-While I didn’t always know exactly what I wanted to do growing up, I did always know that I wanted to work in a job where I could make a positive impact on people’s lives.
+I didn’t always know exactly what I wanted to do growing up, but that I wanted to work in a job where I could make a positive impact on people’s lives.
 Throughout high school and college, I enjoyed any course that allowed me to be creative, and I always was drawn to the sciences.
 I was fascinated with the human body and all the amazing things that it is capable of!
 Getting to combine these passions while also being able to build relationships with patients, improve their quality of life, and promote healthy lifestyles makes Physical Therapy a dream job for me.